A Moment of Silence

 In formal education, orchestrators are taught that the silence between the pitches are as important, if not more important than the pitches we choose.
-Without rest we are in a perpetual state of musical run on sentences that make sense at first but after awhile all start to blur together and cause confusion as to what the the subject object and goal is of the work of art causing complete inundation and total over-saturation we never actually
+Without rest we are in a perpetual state of musical run-on sentences that make sense at first but after awhile all start to blur together and cause confusion as to the subject object and goal is of the work of art causing complete inundation and total over-saturation we never actually

 We need the moment of silence...
 To reflect on what we just experienced...
 To create context... to digest... to re-stimulate appetite.